kgdn/buffet/README.md

 ### Front-end Installation

 The front-end is a React application that communicates with the back-end using the REST API.
 It is designed to be lightweight, easy to install, and easy to use.

+> [!NOTE]
-You can install the front-end on any server that supports Node.js and npm, i.e. on Windows, macOS, or GNU/Linux.
+> You can install the front-end on any server that supports Node.js and npm, i.e. on Windows, macOS, or GNU/Linux.

 #### Requirements